anmyla/anmyla.github.io/README.md

 ### Hi there 👋
+This project is a part of our very first subject on WEB DEVELOPMENT.
+It is a homework and it requires us to create a simple website using only HTML and CSS.

 <!--
 **anmyla/anmyla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.